LeonardoSMSoares/Python-and-Statistics-for-Financial-Analysis/README.md

 Course:

-Week 1 -
+Week 1
-  * 01 - Package for Data Analysis//
+  * 01 - Package for Data Analysis
-  * 02 - Importing Data//
+  * 02 - Importing Data
-  * 03 - Basic of DataFrame//
+  * 03 - Basic of DataFrame
-  * 04 - Generation of Variables//
+  * 04 - Generation of Variables
-  * 05 - Trading Strategy//
+  * 05 - Trading Strategy

-Week 2 -
+Week 2
-01 - Outcomes and Random Variables//
+* 01 - Outcomes and Random Variables
-02 - Frequency and Distribution//
+* 02 - Frequency and Distribution
-03 - Models of Stock Return//
+* 03 - Models of Stock Return

-Week 3 -
+Week 3
-01 - Population and Sample//
+* 01 - Population and Sample
-02 - Variation of Sample//
+* 02 - Variation of Sample
-03 - Hypothesis Testing//
+* 03 - Hypothesis Testing

-Week 4 -
+Week 4
-01 - Association of Random Variables//
+* 01 - Association of Random Variables
-02 - Simple Linear Regression//
+* 02 - Simple Linear Regression
-03 - Diagnostic of Models//
+* 03 - Diagnostic of Models
-04 - Multiple Linear Regression//
+* 04 - Multiple Linear Regression
-05 - Evaluating Strategy Built from Regression Models//
+* 05 - Evaluating Strategy Built from Regression Models

 Using python: